MuhammedBuyukkinaci/My-Helper-Functions/README.md

 - Inheritance: Using methods and attributes of a parent Class in Child Class

 - Encapsulation: Accessing the attribute of a Class only in itself(private) by defining the attributes starting with double underscore __.
+It isn't accessible from instances of that Class.
 Single underscore _ used for defining protected attributes in a class.
-Protected means accesible with the Class and its subclasses.
+Protected means accesible with the Class and its subclasses but expected not to be accessible from instances of objects.
 No underscore for public attributes.
+Encapsulation isn't only for attributes.
+Encapsulation may be implemented for methods too.
 If we want to see method resolution order or a sub class, run `print(help(Developer)) Every class in Python inherits from builtins.object class.
 Change in child class doesn't affect parent class.

-- Polymorphism: Being available to send different inputs to a method or a function like Python's built-in len function.
+- Polymorphism: Being able to send different inputs to a method or a function like Python's built-in len function.

 - Method Overriding: Rewriting a method inherited from a parent class in the Child class.

 - Method Overloading: Calling same method with different number of parameters like we did in C#.
 Two methods can't have the same name in Python.
 Not possible in Python.

 - A method in a class may return only `self`, which means itself.

+- Information Hiding: It is about hiding information from different components of the program in order to be flexible.
+It is related to Encapsulation.

 3) Double underscores is called as dunder. \__init__ is a special method. \__repr__ and \__str__.
 These 2 special methods allow us to change how our objects are printed and displayed. len is a special method too, which runs a dunder method named \__len__ .